Plant as a specimen, in shrub borders or makes an excellent hedge or screen.

 Rate this Plant:

-Add charm to the landscape and the spring bouquet with the very sweet smell of these single purple flowers.
+Add charm to the landscape and the spring bouquet with the sweet smell of these rich purplish red blossoms.

 Interesting Notes about Common Lilac:

 Lilacs are primarily popular for their fragrance and flowers in the spring.
 The flowers are beautiful in bouquets and hummingbirds and butterflies enjoy them too, plus for many the lilac is the official sign of spring.
 The lilac bush is a tough plant because they will survive on neglect, but if grown in a fertile, well-drained soil, pruned properly and given good air circulation the bush has a chance to survive insect and disease issues.

 Characteristics & Attributes

 - Spring Bloomer